AndrewSazonov/CrysView/README.md

 ###### **py_createQmlObject**

-Quick-and-dirty solution of creating list of atoms using `instancing` and `Qt.createQmlObject`.
-It works much faster compared to `Repeater3D` with relatively quick update for up to 1000-2000 of atoms.
-However, it needs more detailed analysis.
+A quick-and-dirty solution to create a list of atoms using `instancing` and `Qt.createQmlObject`.
+It is much faster compared to `Repeater3D` with relatively fast update for up to 1000-2000 of atoms.
+However, it requires more detailed analysis.
+One idea is to pass a reference to `InstanceList` to Python and recreate that list in Python when needed, instead of doing it in QML.
 ```
 Model {
   id: atoms